 Visit your child’s grave or memorial

 You may take comfort from visiting your child’s grave or memorial on Mother’s Day.
-This is a deeply personal choice, but many grieving mothers find that vising their loved one’s resting spot provides the peace and quiet they need to reflect on precious memories.
+This is a deeply personal choice, but many grieving mothers find that visiting their loved one’s resting place provides the peace and quiet they need to reflect on precious memories.

 You might find comfort from the many video stories and articles available online from other families who have lost a child, as well as initiatives from professionals who support them.
-Be sure to a look at the website to see what additional support The Good Grief Trust can offer you and your family during this difficult time.
 Remember, you’re not alone in your grief.

 This blog offers a step-by-step guide to organising a cremation and cremation service.